 1. At ground level, measure between the legs of the end rafter to locate the center of the end wall.
 Use a plumb line to identify the center of the end rafter and mark that location on the ground as well.
 (See Quick Start guide.)
-Center the overhead door opening in the end wall.
+Center the door in the end wall.